V3lectronics/SPIRIT/CONTRIBUTING.md

 5. After submitting your PR, kindly wait for your changes to be reviewed.
 We appreciate your patience as we work to ensure quality and consistency in the project.

-6. If you add new components, please ensure that they are available for purchase on [digikey](https://www.digikey.com/en/products/), have public datasheets and are RoHS compliant.
+6. If you add new components or replace existing ones, please ensure you read the [wiki article about new components](https://github.com/V3lectronics/SPIRIT/wiki/Suggesting-new-parts)

 7. SMD resistors, capacitors and other components that come in very small packages have to be preferably 0805 (if available) or larger.